Embe-Codez/ansible-terraform-automation/README.md

 * var.security_rule: The security rule for the virtual network.
 Default is "allow_ssh".
 * var.private_ip: The private IP address for the virtual machines.
 Default is ["10.0.1.4", "10.0.1.5"].

+## Ansible

+An Ansible playbook is used to deploy the following services to the virtual machines that were provisioned with Terraform.
+Ansible uses an inventory file to organize how these services will be deployed to their respective hosts.

+    The following services are deployed:

+* Cloudflare for DNS.
+* Let's Encrypt for SSL certificates.
+* NGINX for a reverse proxy/
+* Node.js for the frontend and backend.

+    Ansible inventory:

+The following inventory structure is used to deploy NGINX and Node.js in a logically to their respective hosts:

+* [nginx_servers]
+     * vm1
+     * vm2

+* [nodejs_servers]
+     * vm3
+     * vm4

 ## CI/CD Workflow

 Continuous Integration and Continuous Deployment